terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

    terraform taint <resource>[index]
    ```

    For example, in the following command we are marking as tainted the env secrets project.
-You may need to run the taint command multiple times, depending on how many missing projects you do have.
+You may need to run the taint command multiple times, depending on how many missing projects you have.

    ```bash
    terraform taint module.env.module.env_secrets_project.module.project.module.project-factory.random_string.random_project_id_suffix[0]
    ```

-1. Finally, after run the taint command for all the non-matching items, you can go to Cloud Build and trigger the retry action for the failed job.
-You may have a success build or some similar error for another BU/environment that will require the same solution, but changing the proper paths according to the BU/environment reported in the error log.
+1. Finally, after running the taint command for all the non-matching items, you can go to Cloud Build and trigger a retry action for the failed job.
+This should complete successfully, if you encounter another similar error for another BU/environment that will require you to follow this guide again but instead changing paths according to the BU/environment reported in the error log.

 **Notes:**